 - Send photos and details of your proposed donation to the charity.

-- The charity will respond whether they’ll accept your donation.
+- The charity will let you know whether they’ll accept your donation.

-- You will likely either have to arrange delivery to the charity, or the charity will pick up but charge you a delivery fee.
+- You will likely either have to arrange delivery to the charity, or the charity will pick up your items but charge you a delivery fee.